 - Real-time communication.
 Through the use of push notifications you can keep users informed of the latest deals, developments and news.
 A method proven to re engage those who have downloaded your app.

 - Apps often require the user to sign up.
-This offers better data collection on individual users for a more personalised and improved customer experience.
+This offers better data collection on individual users for a more personalized and improved customer experience.

 A comprehensive mobile campaign simply isn’t complete without considering how apps fit into the equation.
 Apps are already proving to be a huge asset to online businesses and seem set to become one of the major influencers in user experience and conversion optimisation.